-At least one person has died on Texas roads every day because on November 7, 2000.
+At least one person has died on Texas roads every day since November 7, 2000.
 Despite efforts to “End the Streak,” as the Texas Department of Transportation places it, the nation nonetheless leads the state in site visitors’ deaths.

 Fatalities did fall approximately 2% between 2016 and 2017.
 However, more than 3 seven hundred people died in 2017.

-A slate of payments aimed toward making a dent in visitors deaths has gotten combined consequences on the Texas Legislature this yr.
+A slate of payments aimed toward making a dent in visitor deaths has gotten combined consequences on the Texas Legislature this year.

 Statewide Vision Zero Plan